 Kutelo Peak – “Koncheto” – Vihren Hut

 Crossing the edge of the “Koncheto” is a real challenge, and if you are afraid of heights, we do not recommend you to cross from there.
 However, if you manage to cross it, you just have to follow the path to the shelter “Kazana” and go along the red markings to return to the hut Vihren.

 If you do not want to return to the hut again, you can take the turnout to the Banderitsa hut.

-From the hut you should follow the path marked in brown to Albutin peak.
-After climbing the top you continue along the ridge, following the path in red markings (the path is part of the route with a starting point Yavorov hut).
-From there to the ascent of Kutelo you already know the way.
+From the hut, you should follow the path marked in brown to Albutin peak.
+After climbing the top, you continue along the ridge, following the path in red markings (the path is part of the route with a starting point Yavorov hut).
+From there to the ascent of Kutelo, you already know the way.

-Therefore, if you do not have much experience in mountaineering, not to go alone, but to trust mountain guides.
-You can rent them at the information center in Bansko or ask the hotel where you are staying to provide you.
+Therefore, if you do not have much experience in mountaineering, our advice is not to go alone but to trust experienced mountain guides.
+You can rent them at the information center in Bansko or ask the hotel where you are staying to provide them.

 Last but not least – be very careful, go out in the mountains well-equipped, and always ensure you have enough food and water in your backpack.